HackClubRAIT/Wizard-Of-Docs/Algorithms/Asymptotic Notations/Big-Oh.md

 # ⭕ Big-Oh(O)
 Big-O notation is used to define an upper bound.
 This means that it defines the maximum value or the upper limit of the time taken by the program to complete.
-The Big-O notation is the most commonly used notation to define an algorithms run time.
+The Big-O notation is the most commonly used notation to define algorithms run time.
 </br>
 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTDfxCAOEiRPGw7ip5x2nCOX4GDeJ3II1LRxxMordmViO5Ae7nFwP4LJJXgQvEW9NcxGfY&usqp=CAU)
 </br>